 Ghost (previously known as Ghost BC) is hitting the road in 2022 with an extensive US and European tour.
 With the hype of the fans, I got excited about Ghost again and made my top 10 list of the greatest Ghost band songs ever made.

-When Covid-19 just started, Ghost finished their big tour cycle for the Prequelle album.
+Ghost finished their big tour cycle for the Prequelle album, the second Covi-19 hit.
 As tradition, the end of the cycle means a “new” lead singer.
 Cardinal Copia was promoted to Papa Emeritus IV and fans started to get excited about the new album.

-The creator and singer behind Ghost, Tobias Forge, got some well-earned rest and started work on the new album.
-An exact date of release is right now unknown, but we can only guess it will be sometime this year.
+The creator and singer behind Ghost, Tobias Forge, finally got some well-earned rest and started work on the new album, which will be released later this year/ early next year.

 Apart from a Swedish TV show appearance, things stayed calm around Papa Emeritus IV.
 Late 2021 saw the release of the single Hunter’s Moon.
 The song was created for the movie Halloween Kills and is a great song!